dotlang/language/Enhancements.md

 Y - Return bitwise operators.
 In some cases like hash, encryption, digital signature or network based code this can be useful.

-N - If all fields of a class need to be defined in a single location in the file, why not merge them all like import statement?
+Y - If all fields of a class need to be defined in a single location in the file, why not merge them all like import statement?
 ```
 struct
 {